-A couple days prior to the release of Migo’s highly anticipated album Culture II, a friend who worked on production mentioned via text that I was shouted out on the album.
+A couple days prior to the release of Migo’s highly anticipated album Culture II in 2018, a friend who worked on production mentioned via text that I was shouted out on the album.
 Finding it too good to be true, I didn’t inquire about it – although I was screaming on the inside and beyond anxious to know what it was.
-When the album dropped at midnight, I got a listen and was beyond honored at Drake’s nod to me and… “Santos.”
+When the album dropped at midnight, I got a listen and was beyond honored at Drake’s nod to me, but more importantly… “Santos.”

 What is Santos?
 The long story?
-It was a hangout for downtown’s finest and weirdest, tourists in the know, celebrities seeking thrills, starving artists on the brink – and all at once, and all under the same roof.
+It was a nightclub that served as a hangout for downtown’s finest and weirdest, tourists in the know, celebrities seeking thrills, starving artists on the brink – and all at once, and all under the same roof.
 In short, it was a nightclub that was the closest thing our generation has had to a Studio 54 type of energy – minus the disco, couture and quaaludes.

 Just one search in this Vashtie.Com search bar and you’ll find many many many posts and images from a party that I did with Q-Tip from 2008-2009 (almost 2010).
 Every Friday night for almost 2 years, the line for entry was a madhouse and the club was always packed to the brim.

 Also worth mentioning, this was a time when girls COULD NOT show up to the club in t-shirts and sneakers.
-Trust me, part of the reason why I started my parties was because I was not a heels girl and I got denied entry to many-a-club because hoodies and jordans didn’t fit their dress code.
-Thankfully, in 2018, we have more options…but back then, Santos was also a one-of-a-kind in that area.
-You could show up in whatever and no one hassled you.
+Trust me, part of the reason why I started my parties was because I was not a heels/dress girl and I got denied entry to many-a-club because hoodies and Jordans didn’t fit their dress code.
+Thankfully, in 2020, we have more options…but back then, Santos was also a one-of-a-kind in that area.
+You could show up in whatever and no one hassled you…literally!

-It was common to see Mick Jagger hanging out in the DJ booth, Diddy on the dance floor battling in the circle, Kid Cudi performing (then unknown), Ben Stiller and Tracy Morgan walking through, Busta Rhymes and Nas chilling in VIP, Fab 5 Freddy and Steve Nash randomly taking photos, etc…
+At the party I did with Q-Tip, it was common to see: Mick Jagger hanging out in the DJ booth, Diddy on the dance floor battling in the circle, Kid Cudi performing (then unknown), Ben Stiller and Tracy Morgan walking through, Busta Rhymes and Nas chilling in VIP, Fab 5 Freddy and Steve Nash randomly taking photos, etc…

 Drake and Vashtie

-It’s interesting to point out – that at the moment of the party happening, no one knew the legacy he would carry.
-But, you were either there or you weren’t.
-It was one of those movements that was bigger than could ever be share with words or pictures.
+It’s interesting to point out – that at the moment of the party happening, no one knew the legacy Drake would carry.
+I don’t even think his mixtape had come out and no one knew he was.
+But, none of that mattered at that party…because you were either there or you weren’t.
+It was one of those movements that was about the feeling, rather than “who was who”.

-See below for some of my favorite photos of the Open Party at Santos Party House.
-But, before that – Genius did a great little video about the verse!
+See below for just SOME of my favorite photos of the Open Party at Santos Party House…

 Harry McNally, Scott Williams & Nick Poe